r-grandorder/tri-hermes/en/pages/Trial/Scatatch.md

 Indeed!
 Heh, we've got some spirited new kids, huh?

 **Fergus:**
 I guess you're Ms. Scáthach's latest students.
 Let's see.
-A pretty looking girl and a {(M) boy/(F) girl}...
+A pretty looking girl and a [♂ boy /♀ girl]...
 She put her hands on you yet?

 **Scáthach:**
 I don't go after everything that moves, like you.
 I invite only the finest warriors to my bedchamber.